lncRNAAddict/PySmooth/README.md

 ## Running `run_smooth.py`

-### Input File format
+### Input Genotype File format

 The First row is the header.
+Each row represents a unique marker.

 The genotype file MUST have the following columns:

 - Column 1: Chromosome name.
 - Column 2: Genomic Position of the marker in the chromosome.
-For each chromosome,column2 MUST already be sorted in ascending order.
+For each chromosome,column 2 MUST already be sorted in ascending order.
-- Column 3: identification number of the marker location.
+- Column 3: Identification id of the marker location.
-- Column 4: Reference allele in the reference or can be left blank cell.
+- Column 4: Reference allele in the reference genome if known or can be left blank cell.
 - Column 5: Alternate allele if known or blank cell.
-- Column 6 and beyond: Genotype code for the individuals.
+- Column 6 and beyond: Genotype code for the individuals in the marker location.
 Four codes can be used.
 A: parent 1 homozygous, B: parent 2 homozygous, H: heterozygous, U: missing data.

 ### Running PySmooth